jaydenseric/graphql-react/readme.md

 * GraphQL request fetch options hash based cache:
   * No data denormalization or need to query `id` fields.
   * No tampering with queries or `__typename` insertion.
-  * Query multiple GraphQL services without stitching data.
   * Errors are cached and can be server side rendered.
+  * Query multiple GraphQL APIs without stitching data.

 ## Setup